Swat River

-The Swat River (سوات سیند) is a perennial river in the northern region of the Khyber Pakhtunkhwa Province of Pakistan.
-The river's source is in the high glacial valleys of the Hindu Kush mountains, where it then flows into the Kalam Valley before forming the spine of the wider Swat Valley.
+The Swat River (سوات سیند) is a perennial river in the northern region of the Khyber Pakhtunkhwa province of Pakistan.
+The source of river is in the high glacial valleys of the Hindu Kush mountains, from where it then flows into the Kalam Valley before forming the spine of the wider Swat Valley.

-Name
+Etymology

-The word Swat comes from the Sanskrit name Suvāstu which may mean "clear blue water."
+The word Swat comes from the Sanskrit name Suvāstu which means "clear blue water."
 Another theory derives the word Swat from the Sanskrit word shveta (lit. 'white'), also used to describe the clear water of the Swat River.
 To the ancient Greeks, the river was known as the Soastus.
 The Chinese pilgrim Faxian referred to Swat as the Su-ho-to.